BillRaymond/agile-in-action-minima/_posts/2023-02-21-introducing-strategic-ai-planning-and-delivery.md

 **Putting the video together**

-The resultant script was pasted into \[Descript\]([https://descript.com?lmref=p3tjuQ](https://descript.com?lmref=p3tjuQ "https://descript.com?lmref=p3tjuQ")), which (among many other things) can generate voice audio from text.
+The resultant script was pasted into [Descript](https://descript.com?lmref=p3tjuQ "Descript"), which (among many other things) can generate voice audio from text.
 Further, Descript generated the audio animation and the transcription.
 Descript also offers the use of royalty-free videos, which I added.

 The whole process took 15 minutes to complete.